rdkcentral/firebolt/apis/pr-feature-and-fixes-1-3-1/core/Device/index.md

 ### HDRFormatMap

-The type of HDR that is supported
+The type of HDR format that is supported

 ```typescript
 type HDRFormatMap = {